link422/VHDL-MIPS-Processor/README.md

 # Demo Instructions
-1. Deploy the pipeline_board.vhd (already set as top level) from the project to the DE10-Lite board using the instructions in the projectREADME.txt file found in the project archive.
+1. Deploy the pipeline_board.vhd (already set as top level) from the project to the DE10-Lite board using the instructions at ADD REFRENCE TO SECTION ABOVE.
 2. After flashing, with all switches in the DOWN (OFF) position, press KEY1 to reset the program counter.
 3. Repeatedly press KEY0 clock as many times as desired.
 Observe the reg_wr_data values shown in hex on the 7-segment displays.
 Expected values are shown below.
-Note: See projectREADME.txt  for further explanation of board controls and features.

 # Expected Values
 Clock Cycle    reg_wr_data (hex)    notes
 ----------------------------------------------------
 0       0x000000             <- board startup